RaymndH/ERF/Exec/RegTests/OpenBCRidgeCorner/README.md

 investigate the corner instability behind the Open BC corner double-write fix (`Source/Advection/ERF_AdvectionSrcForMom.cpp` / `ERF_AdvectionSrcForState.cpp`), with everything fire-specific stripped out except a with/without fire-mesh comparison.
+Partial fix stops ERF's advection code from writing a corner cell twice at Open-BC corners (once correctly, once with corrupted ghost-cell data from the perpendicular direction's stencil) by shrinking each direction's box so every corner is written exactly once.

 **Read this whole file before trusting a single number out of context.**
 The headline result is more nuanced than "the fix solves it": the fix is a